How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 Hey, [Name]!
 It seems you havenโ€™t been moving enough for your goal (Then you provide statistics).
 To catch up on this movement shortage you could sign up for our Sunday Zumba Classes.
 The first class is free โ€” hereโ€™s your coupon.
 Weโ€™re looking forward to seeing you!

-To access usersโ€™ health or fitness data provided by different services such as Google Fit, Apple Health, etc., or other devices, youโ€™ll have to integrate their public API.
+To access usersโ€™ health or fitness data presented by different services such as Google Fit, Apple Health, etc., or other devices, youโ€™ll have to integrate their public API.
 If you want to know more about this technical part you can check out this article:

 Customization ๐Ÿ“ฑ